 – Eugene Ormandy

-Harry Davidson is in his twentieth season as Music Director and Conductor of the Duke Symphony Orchestra and Professor of the Practice of Music at Duke University.
-In spring 2007, he was named Music Director and Conductor of Opera at the Cleveland Institute of Music, where he has appeared previously as a guest conductor.
+Harry Davidson is in his twenty-fourth season as Music Director and Conductor of the Duke Symphony Orchestra and Professor of the Practice of Music at Duke University.
+In the spring of 2007, he was also named Music Director and Conductor of Opera at the Cleveland Institute of Music, where he has previously appeared as a guest conductor.
 In this position, he conducts one opera production each semester at CIM while continuing in his role as Music Director of the Duke Symphony Orchestra.

 Mr. Davidson was a finalist in both the Antal Dorati Conducting Competition with the Detroit Symphony Orchestra and the Hans Swarowsky Conducting Competition in Vienna, Austria.